 topped with young broccoli stems and a rice cracker.

-As the weather improves and we all look forward to warmer days and more outdoor activities, there are lots of healthy and interesting options to make meal times interesting and different.
+Hotter days and long outdoor evenings creates lots of opportunities for fresh, healthy idea to make meal times interesting and different.
 Whatever your favourite foods do explore this website for recipe ideas and any comments and suggestions would be very welcome.
 As everyone is busy doing so much home cooking I hope Rasaku will win a place at your table.

 Petty Pandean Elliott.